mongodb-developer/atlas-search-soccer/README.md

 - A MongoDB Atlas account.
 Get one for free <a href="https://www.mongodb.com/cloud/atlas">here.</a>
 - A recent version of Node.js and npm.
-- EA FIFA 22 player dataset (players22.json) provided in the data folder.
+- Extensive worldwide player dataset (players22.json) provided in the data folder.
 - (Recommended) <a href="https://www.mongodb.com/try/download/compass">MongoDB Compass - GUI</a>

 It is also included in this repo's data folder as <pre>players22.json</pre>